MSIX Introduction: A comprehensive 24-chapter guide

 The way it works is quite simple.
 Microsoft provides an app launcher, a runtime manager DLL, some runtime fixes, and a config.json file.
 You can also build your own fixes following their documentation.

 Their launcher (executable) will become the main app in your package, loading the runtime manager DLL and the fixes.
-Upon launch, this executable will automatically launch your app, but it will also load the runtime DLL and the fixes into your app, as specified in the config.json file.
+When you run this executable, it will automatically launch your app and load the runtime DLL and the fixes into your app, as specified in the config.json file.

-This way, when the app is trying to access a resource that is no longer available, for example, write in its installation folder, the runtime fixes will kick in and redirect the call.
+This way, when the app is trying to access a resource that is no longer available, such as writing in its installation folder, the runtime fixes will kick in and redirect the call.
 In our example, it redirects it to a new location under AppData.

 How PSF works

-To learn more about the Packaging Support Framework, watch our latest webinar:
+To learn more about the Packaging Support Framework, check out this article we wrote: Introduction to PSF or watch our latest webinar:

-Using tools like Advanced Installer or the MSIX Packaging Tool, IT folks from enterprises can customize the MSIX packages they receive from ISVs or generated from older installers and prepare them for mass deployment.
+Enterprise IT folks can use tools like Advanced Installer or the MSIX Packaging Tool to customize the MSIX packages they receive from ISVs or those generated from older installers and prepare them for mass deployment.

-A modification package cannot define app entries inside its manifest, it can only add new binaries to the main/target package, and new registry entries.
+A modification package cannot define app entries inside its manifest.
+It can only add new binaries to the main/target package and create new registry entries.

 Modification packages are not directly listed in the “Apps and Features” section.
 You can find them if you access the “Advanced options” link for the target app.